 Fair risk management practices are lacking in some important ways and, therefore, are a cause for more than normal supervisory attention.
 One or more of the four elements of sound risk management (active board and senior management oversight; adequate policies, procedures, and limits; adequate risk management monitoring and management information systems; comprehensive internal controls) is considered less than acceptable, and has precluded the institution from fully addressing one or more significant risks to its operations.
 Certain risk management practices are in need of improvement to ensure that management and the board are able to identify, monitor, and control all significant risks to the institution.
-Also, the risk management structure may need to be improved in areas of significant business activity, or staff expertise may be commensurate with the scope and complexity of business activities.
+Also, the risk management structure may need to be improved in areas of significant business activity, or staff expertise may not be commensurate with the scope and complexity of business activities.
 In addition, management's response to changing industry practices and regulatory guidance may need to improve.
 The internal control system may be lacking in some important aspects, particularly as indicated by continued control exceptions or by a failure to adhere to written policies and procedures.
 The risk management weaknesses could have adverse effects on the safety and soundness of institution if corrective action is not taken by management.

-Marginal risk management is defined as Deficit risk management practices that fail to identify, monitor, and control significant risk exposures in many material respects.
+Marginal risk management is defined as deficit risk management practices which fail to identify, monitor, and control significant risk exposures in many material respects.
 Generally, such a situation reflects a lack of adequate guidance and supervision by management and the board.
 One or more of the four elements of sound risk management is deficient and requires immediate and concerted corrective action by the board and management.
-The institution may have
+The institution may have serious identified weaknesses, such as an inadequate separation of duties, which require substantial improvement in internal controls or accounting procedures, or improved adherence to supervisory standards or requirements.
+The risk management deficiencies warrant a high degree of supervisory attention because, unless properly addressed, they could seriously affect the safety and soundness of the institution.